-9th Prize (1993, Research field: Ecology)

-Recipient

-Dr. Edward Osborne Wilson

-Professor and Curator in Entomology Museum of Comparative Zoology, Harvard University, USA Date of Birth: 10 June 1929 Nationality: USA

-recognized by the Award Dr. Wilson's studies on ants, taking ecological, biogeographical, and behavioral approaches, have yielded a wealth of new knowledge in such areas as community structure, distribution, caste differentiation, and communication.
-His argument that understanding the social behavior of animals requires a synthesis of ecology, ethology (the study of behavior), and population genetics, and his advocacy of social biology contributed greatly to the advancement of ecology and the biological sciences as a whole.
+9th Prize (1993, Research field: Ecology) Recipient Dr. Edward Osborne Wilson Professor and Curator in Entomology Museum of Comp Harvard University, USA Date of Birth: 10 June 1929 Nationality: USA Achievements recognized by the Award Dr. Wilson's studies on ants, taking ecological, bioged ioral approaches, have yielded a wealth of new know community structure, distribution, caste differenti- cation.
+His argument that understanding the socia requires a synthesis of ecology, ethology (the stu population genetics, and his advocacy of social greatly to the advancement of ecology and the biologi Please note that the affiliations of the recipients were current at the time of the award.